openstack/openstack-manuals/doc/config-reference/source/tables/ironic-irmc.rst

    * - ``client_timeout`` = ``60``
      - (Integer) Timeout (in seconds) for iRMC operations
    * - ``port`` = ``443``
-     - (Unknown) Port to be used for iRMC operations
+     - (Port number) Port to be used for iRMC operations
    * - ``remote_image_server`` = ``None``
      - (String) IP of remote image server
    * - ``remote_image_share_name`` = ``share``